4GeeksAcademy/master-javascript-programming-exercises/exercises/148-GreetCustomers/README.md

 1. Write a function called `greetCustomer`.
 Given a name, `greetCustomer` returns a greeting based on how many times that customer has visited the restaurant.
 Please check to the `customerData` object.

-2. The greeting should be different, depending on the amount of times the customer has come to the restaurant:
+2. The greeting should be different, depending on the name on their reservation:

 + 📎 Case 1 - Unknown customer (Name is not present in `customerData`):